 island's two historic lighthouses to deteriorate.
 In 2008, private interests

 came forward to help restore one of them, the Cap Moule à Chique Light seen at right.

 World List of Lights.
 Admiralty

 numbers are from volume J of the Admiralty List of Lights & Fog

 Signals.
 U.S. NGA numbers are from Publication 110.

 of Lights - Saint Lucia

-- Photos by various photographers posted by Alex Trabas.
+- Photos by various photographers posted by Alexander Trabas.
 Currently the St. Lucia photos are all by Arno Siering.

 Mittelamerikas und der Karibik auf historischen Postkarten

 - Historic postcard images posted by Klaus Huelse.